tdwg/dwc/docs/pw/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>Organisms occuring in an area because they were introduced for the purpose of biological control of another organism.</td>
+			<td>Organisms occurring in an area because they were introduced for the purpose of biological control of another organism.</td>
 		</tr>
 		<tr>
 			<td>Notes</td>